NessieNono/Monotype/README.md

 ---------------------------------------------------------------------------------------------------
 # Features
-* Perform CRUD Operations on journal entries
+* Perform CRUD Operations on writing entries
+* Makes use of Reactive Forms
+* User-friendly animations
+* makes use of Angular Routes and Services
-* Form Validation
+* Mobile-responsive design

 ---------------------------------------------------------------------------------------------------
 # Checklist